linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 OFR Brief Series | 20-01 July 2020 | Page 10

 funds in the past.
-Long-Term Capital Management

-(LTCM), for instance, was a highly leveraged relative

-value hedge fund whose failure nearly led to a financial

-crisis in 1998 when the spreads they were betting on

-diverged further than fund managers expected.
-LTCM

-suffered because it was highly exposed to liquidity and

-flight-to-safety risks for which it was poorly hedged.

-While the introduction of central counterparties and

-cleared repo markets may have reduced some of the

-risks that LTCM faced, modern relative value hedge

-funds are more plentiful, larger, and continue to be

-highly leveraged.
+Long-Term Capital Management (LTCM), for instance, was a highly leveraged relative value hedge fund whose failure nearly led to a financial crisis in 1998 when the spreads they were betting on diverged further than fund managers expected.
+LTCM suffered because it was highly exposed to liquidity and flight-to-safety risks for which it was poorly hedged.
+While the introduction of central counterparties and cleared repo markets may have reduced some of the risks that LTCM faced, modern relative value hedge funds are more plentiful, larger, and continue to be highly leveraged.

 ## Basis Trades and March 2020 Treasury Market Illiquidity

-Treasury market illiquidity in March led to large losses

-in hedge fund basis trades as the CBOT increased

-margins and repo rates became extremely volatile.

-However, we are not aware of any hedge fund defaults
+Treasury market illiquidity in March led to large losses in hedge fund basis trades as the CBOT increased margins and repo rates became extremely volatile.
+However, we are not aware of any hedge fund defaults on basis trades.

-- n basis trades.
 While funds appear to have partially exited these trades based on sales of the cheapest-to-deliver notes, it is not clear that these sales actually impaired Treasury market liquidity.
-Instead, the basis trade appears to have continued to provide net liquidity to underlying Treasuries relative to comparable
+Instead, the basis trade appears to have continued to provide net liquidity to underlying Treasuries relative to comparable off-the-run securities.

-Figure 11.
-Treasury Volatility Indexes

-18

-- ff-the-run securities.
 That so many of the risks of this trade materialized without substantial feedback into financial stability may have been a result of timely intervention by the Federal Reserve.
 In this section we review the March illiquidity episode, discussing possible exacerbating factors, and then discuss the effects of this illiquidity on basis trades.
 We conclude by discussing the effects of Federal Reserve actions after March on Treasury market liquidity and basis trades.

-Onset of Treasury Market Illiquidity
+### Onset of Treasury Market Illiquidity

-In early March 2020, Treasury market liquidity

-decreased.
-As yields fell, volatility spiked, according

-to multiple option-implied indexes (see **Figure 11** ).

-At the same time, bid-ask spreads began to increase,

-concentrated in off-the-run Treasuries (see **Figure**

-**12** ).
-Standard spreads associated with liquidity risk,

-such as the on-the-run off-the-run spread, also spiked.

-These indicators are consistent with a general flight to

-liquidity, with investors selling off-the-run Treasuries

-and either holding the proceeds as cash or purchasing

-more-liquid on-the-run Treasuries that could be more

-readily converted into cash.
+In early March 2020, Treasury market liquidity decreased.
+As yields fell, volatility spiked, according to multiple option-implied indexes (see **Figure 11** ).
+At the same time, bid-ask spreads began to increase, concentrated in off-the-run Treasuries (see **Figure 12** ).
+Standard spreads associated with liquidity risk, such as the on-the-run off-the-run spread, also spiked.
+These indicators are consistent with a general flight to liquidity, with investors selling off-the-run Treasuries and either holding the proceeds as cash or purchasing more-liquid on-the-run Treasuries that could be more readily converted into cash.

-This illiquidity appears to have been reflected in an

-inability of dealers that purchased Treasuries to offload
+This illiquidity appears to have been reflected in an inability of dealers that purchased Treasuries to offload

 300